Elekester/Starlit-Village/Guides/Catching Up Summary.md

 |Kvaris|6|1|10|60|
 |Stia|3|1|7|42|

+See the [Cocoons and Towers Page on the Arks-Visiphone](https://pso2na.arks-visiphone.com/wiki/Portal:New_Genesis/Cocoons_and_Towers) for more detailed information on the cocoons and towers.

 ### Armor and Weapons

 Armor and Weapons directly contribute to BP through their Attack and Defense stats.
 Each augment adds 3 to 13 BP, with around 6-8 for most budget augments.